-I once got a job based largely on my ability to calm people down when they were upset.
+I once got a job based largely on my knowledge of how to calm down someone who’s getting upset.
 I didn’t even realize I had such superpowers – it came naturally to me.
 But since then people have asked me how to do it, and I’ve analyzed what it is I do.
 It’s really pretty simple!

 The calming voice